-- Improve access to higher-opportunity areas for lower-income households by encouraging voucher acceptance in higher-resource neighborhoods (i.e., Washington Middle neighborhood and Faller Park neighborhood). - Work with the Housing Authority to refer interested HCV households to the County program with the goal of maintaining the 142 active HCVs in Sanger. - Meet with the Fresno Housing Authority by June 2024 to discuss the process of developing printed informational materials, with the goal of making materials available at public counters by June 2025. - Work with the Housing Authority to disseminate information to landlords and property owners on incentives for participating in the HCV program throughout the city to promote housing mobility opportunities for all residents. - Refer interested households to the Fresno Housing Authority and encourage landlords in higherresource neighborhoods to register their properties with the Housing Authority for accepting HCVs.
+- Improve access to higher-opportunity areas for lower-income households by encouraging voucher acceptance in higher-resource neighborhoods (i.e., Washington Middle neighborhood and Faller Park neighborhood). - Work with the Housing Authority to refer interested HCV households to the County program with the goal of maintaining the 142 active HCVs in Sanger.

+- Meet with the Fresno Housing Authority by June 2024 to discuss the process of developing printed informational materials, with the goal of making materials available at public counters by June 2025. - Work with the Housing Authority to disseminate information to landlords and property owners on incentives for participating in the HCV program throughout the city to promote housing mobility opportunities for all residents.
+(See Program 12 for actions to encourage HCVs in newly-developed ADUs) - Refer interested households to the Fresno Housing Authority and encourage landlords in higherresource neighborhoods to register their properties with the Housing Authority for accepting HCVs.